zp-4/zp-4.github.io/_posts/2023-08-21-Adguard-installation-on-OPNSense-Firewall.md

 share: true
 ---

-# A Step-by-Step Guide to AdGuard Home Installation for Enhanced Browsing Privacy

 ## Introduction
 In a world saturated with online advertisements and privacy concerns, AdGuard stands out as a powerful solution for users seeking an ad-free and secure browsing experience.